 He told the truth, but it was the wrong answer.

-My embarrassment at the dentist’s office was the kick in the butt I needed to finally figure out how to make my kids take responsibility for themselves and our home.
+My embarrassment at the dentist’s office forced me to figure out how to make my kids take responsibility for themselves and our home.

-I was sick of yelling, tired of nagging, and fed up with doing stuff that even a 5-year-old and her 7-year-old brother should be capable of managing themselves (or with minimal help).
+I was sick of yelling, nagging, and doing stuff that my 5-year-old and her 7-year-old brother could do for themselves (or with minimal help).

 I don’t want to yell at my kids first thing in the morning and again at night, but it was happening, anyway.